KerbaeAdAstra/KerbalFuture/CONTRIBUTING.md

 ### Security Vulnerabilities

 If you find a security vulnerability, **DO NOT** open an issue!
-Send an email to kerbaeadastra@gmail.com.
-If you're a PGP user, feel free to encrypt to `A00A 5B66 377B EC69 5C4B  8CE8 A7B8 2AD1 4B50 74A3`.
+Send an email to kerbaeadastra@gmail.com at your earliest convenience.

 ### Bug Reporting Etiquette